 Uh, no bueno.
 Just because they house the waste from tiny humans does not mean they’re ok to flush.
 Diapers are technically-advanced materials that are made to absorb a lot of liquid and expand.
 We’ve all seen that kid at the pool with a water-logged, sagging diaper.
 Any diaper, even a preemie diaper will 100% cause a blockage in your pipes.

+For the love of all, don't flush.
 While these may not clog your drain, they are still not to be disposed of this way.
 Capsules and pills are made to break down in water which can have toxic effects on our groundwater supplies and also harm wildlife.
 Look for “take back med programs” in your community to safely dispose of medications.

 So, what is left that is flushable…?
 Poop and toilet paper.

 There is a little extra caveat here on toilet paper.
 Thick and plush toilet paper can sometimes cause a clog.
 You may need an extra flush to avoid too much toilet paper clogging the drain.
 We love Charmin Ultra whoop de doo paper too, but be cautious with the amount you use per flush.
 Educate your kids that the good quality TP comes with rules.
 Threatening them with buying the same brand, 1-ply paper their school uses will change their 15-square-habit really quick.